NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/step/page.md

   ### 6. Prepare and save documents

-  ### 7. Uploading Image
+  ### 7. Upload Image

- We created an images folder in the document to store all the pictures.
+ We created an image folder in the document to store all the pictures.

 A folder named "Image" is created in a directory named "docs".
 The purpose of this folder is to store all pictures or images related to a specific assignment or document.